-Although this year's freshers' fair visits are over, we're always looking for people to raise awareness of lymphoma - whether you're a young person or student, a parent, a health professional or someone directly affected by lymphoma.
+This year's PITS freshers' fair visits will begin in September.
+We're always looking for people to raise awareness of lymphoma - whether you're a young person or student, a parent, a health professional or someone directly affected by lymphoma.

 If you would like to help raise awareness of lymphoma, here's just a few ways you can get involved with the PITS campaign: